roverbird/numerai-crypto-helper/readme.md

 This script automates the submission of crypto signals to [https://crypto.numer.ai/submissions](https://crypto.numer.ai/submissions).
 It streamlines the process of submitting your signals, making it easier to participate in the Numerai Crypto Tournament.

+### scrap.py

+Unfortunately, Numerai does not currently provide an official documented API to access batch Resolved Rounds data for crypto models.
+This script is a screen scraping tool that automates downloading and parsing this data from the web interface.
+We apologize for relying on scraping techniques, which are less reliable and more brittle than an official API.
+We hope Numerai will add a supported API endpoint for this data in the future to enable easier and more robust access.

+`Usage: python script.py model1,model2,model3"`

+This will save csv file with resolved rounds statistics for your models.

 # Yiedl Extractor

 `yiedl-extractor.py` is a script for extracting specific columns from the historical Yiedl dataset.
 This extracted data is used for the Numerai data contest.